JohnKimaiyo/Tittok-User-Engagement/README.md

 5. The Average Video Comments Count

-6  he relationship between Video duration and View Count
+6. The relationship between Video duration and View Count